EnduranceCode/AndroidBasicsNanodegree/README.md

 Data about each song should be stored in a custom class that is retrieved and displayed via a Loop and Adapter.

+### Project 5 - Tour Guide App

+This project's code is stored in the folder [project5](./project5) of this repository.

+#### Project Overview

+The goal is to create a Tour Guide App which presents relevant information to a user who’s visiting a city.
+The app can list top attractions, restaurants, public places, or events for the city.
+It can contain all the best known secrets that only locals know.

 ## Lessons

 ### Multiscreen Apps

-The code developed following the Multiscreen Apps lessons is stored in the folder [study-multiscreen-apps](./study-multiscreen-apps) of this repository.
+The code developed following the Multi-screen Apps lessons is stored in the folder [study-multi-screen-apps](./study-multi-screen-apps) of this repository.

 ## Practice Sets